limodou/parm/README.md

 also set `max_depth` argumant, and it means the heading level of each markdown file, such as `h1`, `h2`, .etc.
 You can also skip `max_depth` the default will be `1`.

+`,class=multiple` is optional.
+By default, the toc indexes will be output one column.
+If you want to display multiple columns, you can pass `,class=multiple` .
+There are 3 parameters: `multiple`, `multiple2`, `multiple3`. `multiple` and `multiple2` are the same, they'll output indexes for two columns.
+And `multiple3` for 3 columns.

 ## Build